ashuklaa/FinGuardian/README.md

 ### **Budget Sentry**
 - Configurable category budgets
 - Near-limit and over-limit detection
-- Color-coded UX and progress bars
+- Progress bars and color-coded UI for urgency signaling
-- Designed for quick scan behavior
+- Designed for quickly scanning, rather than taking a deep dive.

 ### **Security-first Architecture**
-- No external APIs required for prototype
+- No unsecure external APIs required
 - All inference runs on-device
 - No financial data leaves your machine
-- Clear path defined for production hardening (Plaid + encrypted DB)
+- Clear path defined for production hardening (Plaid + DB encryption)

 ---